Student Anti-Discrimination & Discriminatory Harassment Procedures

 Disability and Reasonable Accommodations

-The University adheres to the requirements of the Americans with Disabilities Act of 1990, as amended; Sections 504 and 508 of the Rehabilitation Act of 1973, as amended; and all other federal and state laws and regulations prohibiting discrimination on the basis of disability.
+The University adheres to the requirements of the Americans with Disabilities Act of 1990, as amended; Sections 504 and 508 of the Rehabilitation Act of 1973, as amended; and all other federal and state laws and regulations prohibiting Discrimination on the basis of disability.
 The University is committed to providing individuals with disabilities equal access and opportunity and strives in its policies and practices to ensure the full participation of individuals with disabilities in all aspects of University life.

 This section describes how to report an incident of Discrimination, Discriminatory Harassment, or other Prohibited Conduct.
 It also lays out Employees’ obligations for making such Reports.